erickosmala/A-dpGAN2CycleGAN-Based-Approach-to-Cephalometric-Line-Detection/README.md

 where:
 - `MODEL_NAME` is the name assigned to a specific model (in our example, it consists of the model type (`cyclegan`, `dpgan`, or `oasis`), the name of the training set (`positives`, `negatives`, or `negatives_contrast`), and a number (`0`–`15`) indicating the cephalometric line number.
 For example: `dpgan_cephalo_lines_positives_0`,
 - `DATASET_PATH` is the path for prepared dataset by one of the scripts.
+It should be noted that for CycleGAN, you also need to run the script provided by the software authors, datasets/combine_A_and_B.py, and provide its output path during training.

+## Testing

+Just like the training process, the testing process is carried out according to the instructions provided by the software authors.
+How to start the testing process for each model category:
+- Cyclegan: `python test.py --dataroot DATASET_PATH --name MODEL_NAME --model test --netG unet_256 --direction AtoB --dataset_mode single --norm batch`
+- DP-GAN: `python test.py --name MODEL_NAME --dataset_mode ade20k --gpu_ids 0 --dataroot DATASET_PATH --batch_size 5`
+- OASIS: `python test.py --name MODEL_NAME --dataset_mode ade20k --gpu_ids 0 --dataroot DATASET_PATH --batch_size 5`

+When testing CycleGAN, you should set the dataroot to the B/val subfolder located in the prepared training/test dataset.

 ## Comparison of test results for individual models